A Tale of Two Cities (1980 film): Production

 Producer Norman Rosemont specialised in adaptations of classic novels.
 Most of the $5 million budget came from Hallmark Greeting Cards.
 Kenneth More's sizeable supporting role as Jarvis Lorry was his last role on screen.

+Reception

+Olga Lehmann was nominated for the Primetime Emmy Award for Outstanding Costumes for a Miniseries, Movie, or Special at the 33rd Primetime Emmy Awards.
+The film was also nominated for the Golden Globe Award for Best Limited or Anthology Series or Television Film at the 38th Golden Globe Awards.